Members of the Waste Authority are appointed by the Governor on the recommendation of the Minister for Environment.

 Tim is a past national director of the Waste Management and Resource Recovery Association of Australia (WMRR) and previously held senior management roles in the global logistics sector with a focus on business development, sales and marketing.

-Tim holds bachelor's degrees in Sociology and Politics from Murdoch University and a Masters of Business Administration from Curtin Graduate School of Business.
+Tim holds bachelor's degrees in Sociology and Politics from Murdoch University and a Master of Business Administration from Curtin Graduate School of Business.
 He is a graduate of the Australian Institute of Company Directors' program.

 Kelly Howlett AM

-Kelly was appointed a Member (AM) of the Order of Australia (General Division) in the King's Birthday Honours in June 2023, in recognition of her significant service to local government and to the community of Port Hedland.
+Kelly was appointed a Member (AM) of the Order of Australia in the King's Birthday Honours in June 2023, in recognition of her significant service to local government and to the community of Port Hedland.

 Kelly was inducted into the WA Women’s Hall of Fame in March 2018 in recognition of her lengthy contribution to the Pilbara environment and community.
 She has extensive governance experience and a keen interest in social issues, the natural environment and sustainability.
 Kelly has a Bachelor Science (Environment)/Bachelor Forest Science (Honours) and is a graduate of the Australian Institute of Company Directors' program.

-Professor Josh Byrne
+Professor Josh Byrne AM

 Josh Byrne is an environmental scientist and urban design professional with a national profile as a consultant, researcher and communicator in urban sustainability.
 His approach is leadership through demonstration by engaging in activities that provide opportunities to test innovation, build capacity and share learnings with stakeholders and the wider community.